S-C-A-N/SCANsat/README.md

 **Regolith** support is built internal to SCANsat.
 If you have a **Regolith** DLL loaded anywhere SCANsat will only target the newest version.

+Check for the **Regolith Biome Lock** toggle in the SCANsat settings menu to enable or disable biome-based restrictions on resource scanning accuracy.
+> ![][resource-biome-lock]

 With any **Regolith**-using mod installed, you can select their resources in the drop down menu from the Big Map or KSC Map, and enable their overlay with the resource icon.
 For instance the **Karbonite** mod's resources can be viewed:
 > ![][resource-orsx-karbonite-v2]